vefthroun/Namsefni/WTForms/Readme.md

 #### Punktar:

 - When the `action` is set to an empty string the form is submitted to the URL that is currently in the address bar, which is the URL that rendered the form on the page.
+- From WTForms 2.3.0 version, the email validation is handled by an external library called email-validator `pip install email-validator`

 ---